 - Graphing calculators can solve 3D, conics, etc. but scientific calculators are better for some polynomials and equations.

 - Scientific calculators have a limited ability to solve regressions and statistical calculations.
 Graphing calculators are capable of doing advanced statistical calculations and plotting them too.

 - Graphing calculators can help you in programming as well.

-- Graphing calculators have high screen resolution and some come with color function to help you plot graphs more easily.
+- Graphing calculators have high screen resolution and some come with a color function to help you plot graphs more easily.

 - Scientific calculators are more affordable while graphing calculators can be expensive.

 - Graphing calculators have more memory storage than scientific calculators.

 Scientific Calculator VS Graphing Calculator – Which One Should You Buy?

 This completely depends on what you are looking for in your calculator.
 For advanced statistics, graphs, and conics, you should buy a graphing calculator.
 But, if you are only looking at trigonometry and geometry, a scientific calculator will do.